 After successful validation, a new screen will be displayed if there is any defective notice issued to you.

-Click on ‘Submit’ button under the response column to submit your response.
+Click on the ‘Submit’ button under the response column to submit your response.

-If the AO has issued any defective notice, a different screen will be displayed after clicking ‘E-File’ in response to notice u/s 139(9).
+If the AO has issued any defective notice, a different screen will be displayed after clicking ‘E-File’ in response to notice Under Section 139(9).

 Select the relevant ITR form from the drop-down and attach an XML file.
 Once it is done, click on ‘Submit’.
 A success message will appear.

-If a defective notice has been issued by the CPC, a different screen will appear post clicking on ‘E-File’ in response to notice u/s 139(9).
+If a defective notice has been issued by the CPC, a different screen will appear post clicking on ‘E-File’ in response to notice Under Section 139(9).

 Select the ‘Yes’ option available under the column ‘Do you agree with the defect?’.
 Select the ITR form and upload the respective XML file.
 If you are not in agreement with the defect, click ‘NO’.
 In such a scenario, you will have to justify under the ‘Assessee Remarks’ column for the disagreement.